 Opportunities for Graduate Students

 Students with a Bachelor’s or Master’s degree in Psychology, Cognitive Science, Linguistics, Speech and Hearing Disorders, or related fields are encouraged to contact Dr. Theodore for more information on opportunities for joining the lab as a Ph.D. student.
-Our laboratory is affiliated with the UConn IGERT in Language Plasticity and funding is available to stellar Ph.D. students through this mechanism.
+We are actively recruiting for a doctoral student to begin in the fall of 2019.
+Our laboratory is formally affiliated with the interdisciplinary Neurobiology of Language training program, the Cognitive Science Program, the Connecticut Institute for the Brain and Cognitive Sciences, and Haskins Laboratories.

 Master’s students in the SLP M.A. program are heartily invited to complete a Master’s thesis in the our lab.
 Completing a Master’s thesis serves as the comprehensive component of the degree requirements and is completed in lieu of the clinical case study.
 Interested students should contact Dr. Theodore regarding this possibility in the first year of their graduate studies.
 Some funding opportunities are available for students who take this option, including tuition remission and a stipend.